Jang-woo-AnnaSoft/execution-state-preflight/spec.en.md

 - With traditional forms, the user both filled in the form and reviewed it before approving.
 In an agent, the model becomes the author of the first draft.
 - The more polished the parameters, the more the user skips judgment and just gets through the step.
 Higher accuracy makes this weakness worse.
-- A looked-up value and an invented value have the same string form, and the user may not be able to tell them apart.

 ### 2.3 Why re-asking and after-the-fact exclusion don't work

 - Shared reason: the model is the one deciding what to ask and what to exclude.
 There is no standard to compare against.
 - Re-asking: an instruction to "ask when unclear" is not guaranteed to work.
 If the model doesn't notice what is missing, or has already filled the blank with a hallucination, the ambiguity is already gone.
 - After-the-fact exclusion: "search again, excluding inferred values" cannot be carried out.
-The two kinds of value look the same.
+For the reason in 2.4, they cannot be told apart.
 - Output that skipped a question carries no mark that it did.
 The omission shows up only after execution.

+### 2.4 Grounds for trusting a filled value

+- A looked-up value and an invented one have the same string form.
+Nothing in the result tells them apart.
+Not for the user, and not for a validator.
+- Adding another validator (LLM-as-a-Judge) does not solve this.
+What the judge receives is a call that has already been assembled, and the information needed to tell the two apart is not in it.
+- Passing the value along with a source label does not work either.
+The label is produced by the model, so an invented value gets a source too.

-### 2.4 No place to declare conditions
+### 2.5 No place to declare conditions

 - The input schema is a format for assembling a call, so only arguments get fields.
 There is no field for conditions.
 - The chain: nowhere to write it → not something to validate → nobody declares it → the model assumes it.